Get ready for an epic interactive experience in 2020

 Is Harry Potter ringing a bell here?

-Yes, HBO is just following the footsteps of Warner Bros’ Potter Studio Tour near London.
+Yes, HBO is just following the footsteps of Warner Bros successful endeavor in London (here you’ve got some amazing tips for visiting Harry Potter studio tour).
 The idea of exploiting the huge success of Thrones through the most sensory experiences possible was first made public last fall.
-Now it is known that HBO intends to transform four filming locations in Northern Ireland into tour attractions.
+Now it is known that HBO intends to transform four filming locations in Northern Ireland into tours attractions.

 It’s not confirmed yet but possibilities include the sets for King’s Landing, in Belfast, where the production was based, and Castle Black and the Wall, in a quarry outside the city.